WowDevTools/Blender-WMO-import-export-scripts/README.md

 - Transport convex volume planes
 - Doodadset editing.
 (If the m2 plugin arrives by that time).

+# Donation
+There is a thing that can speed up the development of Blender addons for me. http://blendermarket.com/products/code-autocomplete/ So, if you want to help me out on getting this one, here is my PayPal: https://www.paypal.me/sergeishumakov2015.
+I will also share this purchased script with Miton who is at the moment working on a similar Blender plugin for .M2 models.
+So, by helping me, you can speed up the development of two tools at once.

 # Installation and usage:
 http://www.model-changing.net/files/file/56-wmo-importexport-blender-scripts-updated-25022016/ (relevant to last officially released version)